Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/4_bandstructure/README.md

   Where the manual entry represents in the respective order:
   - Input file name
   - Energy range in eV
-  - xmgr file name
+  - xmgr file name (best to leave blank)
   - postscript file name
   - Fermi energy
   - Tick spacing, 0 of the plot
+  5. As an alternative to plotband.x, use the Sibands.gnuplot script to plot the Sibands.dat.gnu formatted file directly
+      ```
+    gnuplot
+    gnuplot> load "Sibands.gnuplot"
+      ```
-  5. Look at the script 'run_bands' which will automate all the steps (the k-path need to be put manually when building the script)
+  6. Look at the script 'run_bands' which will automate all the steps (the k-path need to be put manually when building the script)